 However, the service is currently limited to certain areas in Sydney and Melbourne, but there are plans in place to extend coverage throughout Australian cities in the future.
 You can find out if your home is connected to GigaComm using the company’s service checker on its website.

-Pricing for GigaComm starts at AU$79p/m for a FTTx connection and AU$119 for a FFW connection.
-But, depending on the length of your contract, there could be a substantial installation fee.
+Pricing for GigaComm starts at AU$79p/m for a FTTx connection and AU$119p/m for a FFW connection.
+Installation fees for the equipment are applied if you choose either a month-to-month contract, or a 12-month contract (FFW plans only).

-If you take out a 24-month contract, your installation fee is AU$0, but rises to AU$999 for a 12 month contract and $1,500 for a month-to-month contract.
+For FFW plans, you have the option of either a 12-month contract or a month-to-month contract.
+12-month contracts incur a AU$999 install fee, and month-to-month plans have a $1,500 install fee attached.
 GigaComm offers a 30-day cooling off period, allowing you to leave and receive a full refund if you’re unhappy with the service.

 GigaComm is only available through the company itself and not through other RSPs.
 You can check to see if you're eligible for GigaComm by clicking here.